Azure Azure Arc Azure PowerShell Hybrid Cloud

 • Create a resource group for Azure Arc-enabled Kubernetes, if it not already exists.
 Add specified tags and a resource lock.

-• Create a resource group for Azure Arc-based VM operations on your Azure Stack HCI, if it not already exists.
+• Create a resource group for Azure Arc-based VM operations on your Azure Local, if it not already exists.
 Add specified tags and a resource lock.

 • Create a resource group for Azure Arc-enabled VMware vSphere, if it not already exists.
 Add specified tags and a resource lock.